OktaIT/opp-ldap/README.md

 		/opt/OktaProvisioningAgent/jre/bin/keytool -import -file /root/scim_tomcat.cert -alias scim_tom -keystore /opt/OktaProvisioningAgent/jre/lib/security/cacerts
 	```

-	- Note: the password for cacerts is "changeit", remember to change this.
+	- Note: the password for cacerts is "changeit", you should change this..

 ## Disclaimer & License
 Please be aware that all material published under the [OktaIT](https://github.com/OktaIT/) project have been written by the [Okta](http://www.okta.com/) IT Department but are **NOT OFFICAL** software release of Okta Inc.  As such, the software is provided "as is" without warranty or customer support of any kind.